 Jaundice is common and normal in newborns.
 Getting breastfeeding off to a good start can prevent it becoming a problem which needs treatment.
 If your baby has jaundice, frequent breastfeeding and/or expressed breastmilk will help clear the yellow bilirubin pigment.
 If further treatment is needed, our page Jaundice in Healthy Newborns has more information.

 While your baby is small, you will find some nights are particularly wakeful, including the second night just before your milk ‘comes in’.
 Your baby may want to feed very frequently, doze off and then wake again, protesting if put down.

-Keep your baby close so he can feel your presence and hear your heartbeat, just as in the womb.
-Let him breastfeed frequently—it will boost your milk production.
+Keep your baby close so they can feel your presence and hear your heartbeat, just as in the womb.
+Let them breastfeed frequently—it will boost your milk production.

-If you need to put him down to sleep, wait until he falls into a deep sleep.
-You could cover him with a sheet or blanket while feeding, then lay him down on the cover to avoid contact with a cool surface.
+If you need to put them down to sleep, wait until they fall into a deep sleep.
+You could cover them with a sheet or blanket while feeding, then lay them down on the cover to avoid contact with a cool surface.

-Avoid using mittens—his hands are familiar and soothing, mittens feel strange.
-And the touch of his skin on your breast boosts oxytocin and your milk.
+Avoid using mittens—their hands are familiar and soothing, mittens feel strange.
+And the touch of their skin on your breast boosts oxytocin and your milk.

 If your birth is more difficult than anticipated, you and your baby have problems or are separated for any reason after the birth it may take you both a little longer to feel closely connected and get breastfeeding going well.